l3dlp-forks/share-button/readme.md

 ### Fork of Share-Button, reworked with A2 in mind
-Love this idea, do not love the following:
+Like this idea, do not love the following:
 - Boom!
 Download 2 more external fonts, woof!
 - Destroy the button that I want to attach the Share stuff to, don't do that!